VonHeikemen/lsp-zero.nvim/README.md

-> Project status: Looking for testers to provide feedback (there is a [discussion open](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/1)).
-I have a added a [minimal config](https://github.com/VonHeikemen/lsp-zero.nvim/wiki/Minimal-test-config) in the wiki, for those who know how to handle multiple configuration files.

 # LSP Zero

 Say you want to get started using the native LSP client that comes with neovim.
 You browse around the internet and find some blogposts and repositories... everything seems overwhelming.
 If this scenario sounds familiar to you, then this plugin might be able to help you.